 Yet, you might want to consider getting that card if you are not much of a spender.
 As well.
 Why?
 Let’s see.

-First, the earning rate of purchase is whopping 5 points per dollar spent on flights.
-Still, they have to be booked through Amex Travel.
+First, the earning rate of purchase is whopping 5 points per dollar spent on flights and prepaid hotels on amextravel.com.
 The Amex Business Platinum Card offers you a 50% point bonus on purchases of $5,000 or more.
 This means you’ll earn 1.5x points per dollar and up to 1 million extra points per year.

 This is an incredibly valuable perk that’s only available with the Amex Business Platinum Card.